Some types of cancer can occur together with lymph node swelling, although it is the least common cause.

-There are about 10 of these lymph nodes in total that form a chain under the ligament.
+About 10 of these lymph nodes in the complete form a chain under the ligament.

 They are divided into three groups:

-There are approximately ten superficial lymph nodes and they drain into the deep inguinal lymph nodes.
-Inguinal lymph nodes can normally be up to 2 cm in size.
+There are approximately ten superficial lymph nodes, and they drain into the deep inguinal lymph nodes.
+Inguinal lymph nodes can generally be up to 2 cm in size.

 They receive lymphatic afferents from the following:

-Integument of the penis, scrotum, perineum, buttock, abdominal wall below the level of the navel again below the level of the iliac crest, vulva, anus (below the pectinate line).
+Integument of the penis, scrotum, perineum, buttock, abdominal wall below the navel level again below the story of the iliac crest, vulva, anus (below the pectinate line).

-The thigh and medial side of the leg (the lateral leg drains first to the popliteal lymph nodes).
+The thigh and medial side of the leg (the lateral portion drains first to the popliteal lymph nodes).

 Deep inguinal lymph nodes

-The highest deep inguinal lymph node is in the groin, below the inguinal ligament, and is called Cloquet’s node (also Rosenmuller’s node).
+The highest deep inguinal lymph node is in the groin, below the inguinal ligament, and Cloquet’s node (also Rosenmuller’s node).

 The deep inguinal lymph nodes drain first to the external iliac lymph nodes of the body, then to the pelvic lymph nodes, and finally to the para-aortic lymph nodes.